 Amex is well-regarded for taking care of its customers.
 With Bluebird, you get access to its 24-hour Roadside Assistance dispatch line.

-Whenever you need a tow truck or a locksmith, the phone line is there to help you out.
-Access is free for cardholders.
-However, you’ll have to pay for any goods or services that you receive.
+Whenever you need a tow truck or a locksmith, you can call to coordinate emergency help.
+This is a free service for cardholders; however, you must pay for any goods or services you receive.

 Fees

-Overall, the Bluebird prepaid debit card fee schedule is pretty sparse, though there are a few to be aware of:
+Overall, the Bluebird prepaid debit card fee schedule is pretty sparse.
+However, there are a few fees to be aware of:

 - Bluebird2Walmart Transfer Fee Powered by Ria®: Up to $16 per transfer